 The year before, Stewart was the favorite to win the Oscar for his marvelous performance as the idealistic young senator who takes on Congress in ‘Mr. Smith Goes to Washington’ (1939).
 He lost, incredibly to Paul Muni in ‘Goodbye Mr. Chips’ (1939), providing the Academy with their chance for their first ever make up Oscar, choosing Stewart for Best Actor for his oh-so-average work in this.
 His is not even the best performance in the film, and because Henry Fonda lost in ‘The Grapes of Wrath’ (1940), by far the best of the year, Fonda himself wins a make-up Oscar forty one years later.
 Sad that Stewart, one of the very best actors ever, won his Oscar for a lesser performance.

-Read More: The 10 Most Overrated Films of All Time
+Read More: Most Overrated Films of All Time